 At Somerton again, Bill looks up at the security camera looking down at him at the same time he looks down at Lou Nathanson's dead form and touches him.

-Bill calls Marian's from his office and Carl answers the phone, superimposed directly over Carl standing between Marian and Bill during the physical visit as Bill says he's leaving.
-Bill exits and hangs up the phone at the same time.
+Bill calls Marian's from his office and Carl answers the phone, superimposed directly over Carl standing between Marian and Bill during the earlier visit as Bill says he's leaving.
+Bill exits the Nathanson's and hangs up the phone at the same time.

 Bill sits down in Domino's kitchen with Domino at exactly the same time he sits with her roommate.

 Can I offer you anything, a cup of coffee, said by Domino's roommate syncs with the waiter serving Blume in the movie Alice is watching.

 Was that Mrs. Dr. Bill is said by Domino at the same time Bill and the bald man have their "meeting", Bill rushing to stand before the newsstand.

 Bill has a beer at the Sonata at the same time he's at Sharky's.

 At the hospital, Bill refers to Mandy as a patient about the same time he tells Nick that what brought him out that night was a patient.